Community Service Trips For Teens

 Global Works establishes relationships with local youth groups, community organizations, and community based committees which strive to foster youth leadership and increased community involvement and participation.
 Projects may be more construction based in their implementation; but, upon their completion will serve to enhance community cohesion and identity as well as provide locations for local youth to recreate.

-- Previous projects have included: planning and implementation of community field days, historical restora-tion, community center visits, and playground building.
+- Previous high school service trips have included: planning and implementation of community field days, historical restoration, community center visits, and playground building.

-- Examples of programs that feature community development projects are: Costa Rica 4-Week Langague Immersion and Fiji Islands Cultural Exchange.
+- Examples of Summer service trips for high school students that feature community development projects are: Costa Rica 4-Week Language Immersion and Fiji Islands Cultural Exchange.

 Education is a broad category and can be extended to classroom support and instruction as well as infrastructural projects that serve to benefit students and enhance academic institutions.